I guess you want to get your PPL as quickly as you can.

 How long does PPL ground school take?

-Student pilots that train in a PART 141 flight school they learn through a structured course.
+Student pilots who train in a PART 141 flight school learn through a structured course.

 In PART 141 flight school, if you follow a structured syllabus, the ground school will not take more than a month.